 Further notices of Joseph Henry Blackburne: A Chess Biography appeared during 2016.
-The longest and most detailed is by sports historian Dr ADrian Harvey and can be found online at Kingpin.
+The longest and most detailed early review was by sports historian Dr. Adrian Harvey and can be found online at Kingpin.

 Dr. Harvey considers Blackburne to have been "surely the geratest chess player ever" from Britain.
 He writes:

 "A collection of Blackburne's games the scope and accuracy of which is unlikely to be surpassed...
 This is an excellent book, packed with game scores (often annotated) and engravings.
 The paper is of very high quality and the chess community should be grateful to both publisher and author for providing such a text.
 Blackburne was a great chess player and this vook is a fitting memorial to him."

 A review by John Hartmann appeared on page 14 of the April 2016 number of the American magazine Chess Life.

 "Most of Harding's work has gone into excavating the details of Blackburne's chess career.
 He has recovered unknown games, corrected errors in published games, and created thorough travelogues for his tours and travels.
 Many facts from his family life are documented...
 Harding's book feels definitive...
 Historians will find Joseph Henry Blackburne: A Chess Biography to be an indispensable resource,but causal fans may want to start with the chapter on Blackburne in Harding's more approachable Eminent Victorian Chess Players."

 GM Lubomir Kavalek in his online column for the Huffington Post (25 November 2015) said:

 "After a wonderful anthology Eminent Victorian Chess Players: Ten Biographies, Tim Harding brought the most colorful player to life in Joseph Henry Blackburne: A Chess Biography.
 The comprehensive nearly 600-page work is a beautiful tribute to a world-class player, considered among the best five in the world...
 It is Harding at his best."